max05210238/CryptoBar/docs/guides/ASSEMBLY_GUIDE.md

 **Procedure:**

 1. **Prepare ribbon cable:**
-   - Cut 3 wires from ribbon cable, approximately 8-10cm length
+   - Cut 3 wires from ribbon cable, approximately 8-10cm length#10-15cm#
-   - Strip 2-3mm from each end
+   - Strip 2-3mm from each end#one end, keep the female Dupont end, that will be used for plugging into the ESP32#

 2. **Solder to LED:**
    - **Power wire** → 5V/VCC pad
    - **Data wire** → DIN/DATA pad (input side, where arrow points FROM)
    - **Ground wire** → GND pad

-3. **Heat shrink or insulate:**
+3. **Heat shrink or insulate:**#this part not needed#
    - Use small heat shrink tubing on each wire
    - Ensure no solder joints are touching